-Print on demand, or on-demand printing, is an ecommerce model featuring ecommerce personalization.
-After the product is ordered with the custom details requested by the customer via your online store, the item is printed.
+Print-on-demand, or on-demand printing, is an ecommerce model featuring ecommerce personalization.
+After the customer orders the product via your online store, the item is printed.
 Print on demand products are popular for company swag and party favors.

 Product Business Models

-Some ecommerce businesses focus on one type of product alone while others offer a wide array of products to their consumers and their online shopping needs.
-You’ll need to know what business mode you want to pursue through your online store in order to choose the right marketing channel.
+Some ecommerce businesses focus on one type of product.
+Others offer a wide array of products to their consumers and their online shopping needs.
+You’ll need to know what business model you want to use with your online store to choose the right marketing channel.

 The multiple category option features retailers that offer many different product categories.
-Examples of these businesses include Best Buy or Macy’s.
-This type of business model is ideal for existing brands and physical store locations.
+Examples of these businesses include Wayfair, Best Buy, or Macy’s.
+This business model is ideal for existing brands with physical store locations.
 This approach has wide appeal to people shopping online and upselling potential.
 It’s hard to get traction and can be difficult to manage through your store.

 Subscription business models are businesses that customers subscribe to and receive goods and services.
 Examples include Dollar Shave Club and Blue Apron.
-This is an ideal business to consumer model for specialty and convenience items.
-It’s good for recurring revenue but it requires a lot of trust.
+This is an ideal business-to-consumer model for specialty and convenience items.
+It’s good for recurring revenue, but it requires a lot of trust.

 Types of Products

 Product types, like business models, are wide and varied.
-Focusing your online store on a specific type of product will help you narrow down the types of ecommerce options and fine tune your business plan.
+Focusing your online store on a specific type of product helps you narrow down types of ecommerce options and fine-tune your business plan.
 Here are some product categories to consider when deciding what to sell online with this sales method:

 A convenience product is an item that’s purchased with little thought as it’s a routine purchase.
 This store product appeals to a large target audience and is purchased often, such as shampoo or razors.